Second Empire style: Painting – the Paris Salon

-Delacroix also received important official commissions.
-From 1857 to 1861 he worked on frescoes for the Chapelle des Anges at the Church of St. Sulpice in Paris.
+Eugène Delacroix also received important official commissions.
+From 1857 to 1861 he worked on frescoes for the Chapelle des Anges at the Church of Saint-Sulpice, Paris.
 They included "The Battle of Jacob with the Angel", "Saint Michael Slaying the Dragon", and "The Expulsion of Heliodorus from the Temple".

 Jean-Baptiste-Camille Corot began his career with study at the École des Beaux-Arts as an academic painter, but gradually began painting more freely and expressing emotions and feelings through his landscapes.
 His motto was "never lose that first impression which we feel."
 He made sketches in the forests around Paris, then reworked them into final paintings in his studio.
 He was showing paintings in the Salon as early as 1827, but he did not achieve real fame and critical acclaim before 1855, during the Second Empire.

 Birth of a new art movement

 While the academic painters dominated the Salon, new artists and new movements rose to prominent prominence under Napoleon III.
 Gustave Courbet (1819–1872) was the leader of the school of realist painters during the Second Empire who depicted the lives of ordinary people and rural life, as well as landscapes.
 He delighted in scandal and condemned the art establishment, the Academy of Fine Arts, and Napoleon III.
 In 1855, when his submissions to the Salon were rejected, he put on his own exhibit of forty of his paintings in a nearby building.
 In 1870, Napoleon III proposed giving the Legion of Honour to Courbet, but Courbet disdainfully rejected the offer.

 The term Impressionist was not invented until 1874, but during the Second Empire, all the major impressionist painters were at work in Paris, inventing their own personal styles.
 Claude Monet exhibited two of his paintings, a landscape and portrait of his future wife Camille Doncieux, at the Paris Salon of 1866.